Group Therapy in Houston, TX: Healing in Connection Through Specialized, Trauma-Informed Community

 Pre-Group Consultation

-Orientation & Group Agreements
+Orientation and Group Agreements

 Facilitated Process

 Each session is guided by a specialist trained in group dynamics and neuroexperiential methods.
-The facilitator creates structure, invites exploration, manages energy, and ensures every member's nervous system is held within the group's capacity.
+The facilitator creates structure, invites exploration, manages group energy, and ensures that every member's nervous system is held within the group's capacity.

 Integration with Individual Work